Kakifrucht/WorldGuardFix/README.md

 - Disable placement of boats in no build regions
 - Protect lilypads from being destroyed with boats in regions (will remove boat)
 - Disable placement of endercrystals in no build regions
-- Fixes toggleable via optional config (generate with /worldguardfix generate)
+- Fixes are toggleable via optional config (generate with */worldguardfix generate*)